martinjrobins/diffsol/examples/neural-ode-weather-prediction/README.md

 # Neural ode weather prediction example

-This is an example of using Diffsol to solve a neural ODE for weather prediction, based on the blog post by Sebastian Callh [Neural ODEs for Weather Prediction](https://sebastiancallh.github.io/post/neural-ode-weather-forecast/)
+This is an example of using diffsol to solve a neural ODE for weather prediction, based on the blog post by Sebastian Callh [Neural ODEs for Weather Prediction](https://sebastiancallh.github.io/post/neural-ode-weather-forecast/)

-Please see the [Diffsol book](https://martinjrobins.github.io/diffsol/) for more information on this example.
+Please see the [diffsol book](https://martinjrobins.github.io/diffsol/) for more information on this example.

 ## Pre-processing the data